 There may even be an issue with the power supply cables.
 Tampering with these components isn’t something I recommend unless you have some experience assembling and disassembling PCs.

-It’s impossible to check everything at home, so you’ll need to have a professional do it for you.
+It’s impossible to check everything at home, so you’ll need a professional to do it for you.

 You can also contact Microsoft Support to get their input on your situation.
-Be as specific as possible with your case so they can best assist you.
+Be specific with your case so they can best assist you.